 And of course, I kept failing and I always ended up hating myself for that.

 I failed not because I was not good enough it’s because perfection does not exist.
-We were not made to be perfect.

-And to find our own definition of Perfect.
+We need to find our own definition of Perfect.
 Flaws and mistakes included.

 So, stop chasing for Perfection.